gatsbyjs/gatsby/docs/blog/gazette-june-2020/index.md

 Ecommerce service, Snipcart dived into [Gatsby Recipes](/blog/2020-04-15-announcing-gatsby-recipes/) and showed [how to integrate a shopping cart into your site](https://snipcart.com/blog/gatsby-recipes-ecommerce) in just a few steps.

-WPGrahphQL announced [it's path to 1.0](https://github.com/wp-graphql/wp-graphql/issues/1357)!
+WPGraphQL announced [it's path to 1.0](https://github.com/wp-graphql/wp-graphql/issues/1357)!
 If you're new to this plugin for WordPress, that turns your installation into a GraphQL server, then the GitHub issue linked above does a nice job of getting you up-to-speed on the project's history and rapid growth.

 ## 💫 Next from Gatsby

 Be on the lookout for [gatsby-theme-blog 2.0](https://github.com/gatsbyjs/gatsby/issues/23910), our brand new [new routing API](https://www.youtube.com/watch?v=tAcAkqOcs3c) and best practices, and updates to how [headless WordPress](/docs/glossary/headless-wordpress) projects can work with Gatsby Cloud.

 Want to help us build this stuff?
-Apply to our new position for [Senior Product Manager](https://www.gatsbyjs.com/careers/senior-product-manager--marketing---content-collaboration--4027422003) Or drop your resume in our evergreen ["Dream Job" posting](https://www.gatsbyjs.com/careers/dream-job-4011361003).
+Apply to our new position for [Senior Product Manager](https://www.gatsbyjs.com/careers/senior-product-manager--marketing---content-collaboration--4027422003) Or drop your résumé in our evergreen ["Dream Job" posting](https://www.gatsbyjs.com/careers/dream-job-4011361003).

 Read more about our exciting in-flight work on the [Gatsby Days mega-roundup](/blog/2020-06-23-Reconfiguring-Gatsby-Days/#coming-soon).
 And signup for our newsletter below so you don’t miss a thing.